Skip to main content

 Consider Destinations

-Single country: Buy a local eSIM plan (Airalo, Saily, Nomad all offer single-country plans).
+Single country: Buy a local eSIM plan (Airalo, Saily, and Nomad all offer single-country plans).
 It’s cheaper and usually offers better speeds than regional/global plans.

 Consider Budget